Transfer Degrees Overview

 5 credits/units

-To fulfill the Humanities requirement for the AFA degree students must complete five (5) credits/units of coursework from the Humanities [HA] Associate of Arts distribution list.
+To fulfill the Humanities requirement for the AFA degree, students must complete five (5) credits/units of coursework from the Humanities [HA] transfer degree distribution list.
 Courses must be List A courses and in a subject area other than Art.
 The course completed cannot be part of the AFA major requirements.

 Social Sciences [SS]